green4j/green-jelly/README.md

 Generic pattern of the usage if the following:
 * create instance of the JsonParser
 * set a listener (an instance of the `JsonParserListener` interface) to get all parsing events
-* call the `parse` method as many times as parts of a JSON document you have
+* call the `parse` method as many times as many parts of a JSON document you have
 * finish the parsing with a call of the `eoj`(End Of JSON) method
 * parse next JSON document with the same instance of the parser